Installation

 Upgrade an existing installation:

-ait install latest
+ait upgrade latest

 Or for fresh installs without an existing ait dispatcher: